harshh0710/celebaltech_week8_assignment/README.md

-Here’s a **brief version** of the README for your E-commerce Store project:

----

 # 🛒 E-Commerce Store (React)

 A modern frontend E-commerce store built with **React.js**, offering advanced features and a smooth user experience.